Tapabrata-Goswami/generate-your-QR-code/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](https://github.com/Tapabrata-Goswami/generate-your-QR-code/blob/master/LICENSE) file for details.

 ## Author